pavedroad-io/pavedroad/GOVERNANCE.md

 # PavedRoad Governance

-This document defines governance policies for the PavedRoad project.
+This document defines governance policies for this project.

 ## Roles